 Expressions Most of these translations are very straightforward, and follow similar patterns.
 There is a one-to-one correspondence between typing rules of GFT and translation rules.
 The premises of comparable rules are often identical.
-Expressions are translated from GFT to GFTIL often simply syntactically (i.e. $ctx \Rightarrow$) by adding the explicit type annotations.
+Expressions are translated from GFT to GFTIL often simply syntactically (i.e. $var \Rightarrow$) by adding the explicit type annotations.
 Also, implicit splitting is made explicit with the help of additional let expressions coupled with asserts.
+We use the shorthand notation, $\Delta \vdash x \Leftarrow T \leadsto e^T \dashv \Delta'$ to stand for iteratively translating variable references: